iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 To upgrade to or downgrade from an Enterprise plan, please [contact us].

-## Billing period, auto-renewal of Team plan, and grace period for non-payment
+## Billing period and auto-renewal of Team plans

 The billing period for each team plan subscription starts on the date of the subscription and is one month long.
 For example, if your subscription date is the 15th of May, your next billing period will start on the 15th of June.

-All Team plan subscriptions are renewed automatically at the end of the billing period.
+Team plan subscriptions are renewed automatically for one more month at the end of each billing period.

-Seven (7) days before the end of your billing period (month), you will receive an email notification indicating that the end date is approaching.
+Seven (7) days before the end of your billing period you will receive an email notification indicating that the end date is approaching.
 You should maintain a valid payment method so that we can process your payment and auto-renew your subscription at the end of the billing period.

+## Grace period for non-payment

-At the end of your billing period, if we were unable to renew your payment, you will enter a grace period of 5 days, during which you must ensure payment.
-During the grace period, you will continue to be able to use Iterative Studio in full capacity.
+At the end of your billing period, if we were unable to process your payment, you will enter a grace period of 5 days during which you must provide valid payment.
+During this time you will continue to have full access to Iterative Studio.

+Your account's primary email address will be notified after each failed payment.
+Payments may be retried up to 4 times.
+To provide a new payment method, go to the `Plan and billing` section of your team's settings page and click on `Add payment method`.

 After the grace period expires, you and all your team members will lose access to your team's views.
 You will continue to have access to your team's Settings page.
-The access to the team's views will be restored once you clear the pending payment.
+Access to the team's views will be restored once you clear the pending balance.

-Your account's primary email address will be notified after each failed payment.
-Payments may be retried up to 4 times within the next billing period.
-After this, if the payment does not succeed, you will lose access to your team's views.
-To restore the access, go to the `Plan and billing` section of your team's settings page.
-Then, click on `Add payment method` to submit a valid payment method so that the payment succeeds.

 ## Payment processor and accepted payment methods